Raman spectroscopy: Applications

-Raman spectroscopy is used in chemistry to identify molecules and study chemical bonding and intramolecular bonds.
-Because vibrational frequencies are specific to a molecule's chemical bonds and symmetry (the fingerprint region of organic molecules is in the wavenumber range 500–1,500 cm^{−1}), Raman provides a fingerprint to identify molecules.
-For instance, Raman and IR spectra were used to determine the vibrational frequencies of SiO, Si_{2}O_{2}, and Si_{3}O_{3} on the basis of normal coordinate analyses.
-Raman is also used to study the addition of a substrate to an enzyme.
+Raman spectroscopy is used in chemistry to identify molecules, quantify their concentration, and understand their physical structure.
+Vibrational frequencies are specific to a molecule's chemical bonds and symmetry.
+Infrared and Raman spectra both capture data from the "fingerprint" region of organic molecules (wavenumber range 500–1,500 cm^{−1}).
+The Raman response is not limited to organic molecules.
+The intensity of spontaneous Raman scattering is linearly proportional to the concentration of a chemical analyte, enabling quantitative chemical analysis, but linear Raman spectroscopy has a relatively weak response and other methods have been employed to improve the sensitivity.
+The Raman shift frequencies and the shapes of Raman spectral features relate to the atomic and electronic structure of a molecule, as discussed in the Theory section.

 In solid-state physics, Raman spectroscopy is used to characterize materials, measure temperature, and find the crystallographic orientation of a sample.
 As with single molecules, a solid material can be identified by characteristic phonon modes.
 Information on the population of a phonon mode is given by the ratio of the Stokes and anti-Stokes intensity of the spontaneous Raman signal.
 Raman spectroscopy can also be used to observe other low frequency excitations of a solid, such as plasmons, magnons, and superconducting gap excitations.
 Distributed temperature sensing (DTS) uses the Raman-shifted backscatter from laser pulses to determine the temperature along optical fibers.
 The orientation of an anisotropic crystal can be found from the polarization of Raman-scattered light with respect to the crystal and the polarization of the laser light, if the crystal structure's point group is known.